 In addition, your loan payments are tax deductible only if you meet the following requirements.
 You must:

-- be legally responsible for the debt and have a signed contract.
+- Be legally responsible for the debt and have a signed contract.

-- intend to pay the money back.
+- Intend to pay the money back.

-- have a true debtor-creditor relationship with the lender.
+- Have a true debtor-creditor relationship with the lender.
 If you borrow from a friend or family member, make sure to use a signed promissory note listing the interest rate and follow a clear repayment schedule.
 Otherwise, the IRS may deny your deduction.

-- spend the loan proceeds on something for your business.
+- Spend the loan proceeds on something for your business.
 If you just keep the money in the bank, you cannot take the tax deduction.

+Are small business loans tax deductible?
+In most cases, yes.
 By taking advantage of this tax deduction, your loan payments will be a little more affordable and your next tax return a little less, well, taxing.